Siegel High School

 Siegel High School is a public high school in the Rutherford County School System in Tennessee.
-The principal, Larry Creasy, has been the head of the administrative staff since 2014.
+The principal, Stephen Wayne, has been the head of the administrative staff since 2026.

 Siegel High School opened in the fall of 2003.
 The Siegel school complex also includes Siegel Middle School and Erma Siegel Elementary school.
 The complex is situated on land gifted to Rutherford County by Richard Siegel through his will.

 Football

 The Stars football team plays at Ken Nolan Stadium, named after the first principal of the school.
 The team has had many players play football at the next level, including one NFL Draft Pick (Montori Hughes).